 Successfully promoting agility across your organization requires not only the right mindset and exceptional testing skills but also superior people skills.

 Introducing agility across your team can be a daunting task.
 It is a huge endeavor to navigate and match agile testing methodology with the specific nuances of your team.
 Scaling or expanding agility across a department or an organization brings even more hurdles.
+This is the journey my testing team and I embarked on two years ago.

 Along our agile journey, we organized our takeaways and general observations to highlight the following learnings: